Shopify/ghostferry/master/_sources/copydbinprod.rst.txt

 3. Run ghostferry as normal between the master source and target database.
 4. During the cutover, also stop replication to the slaves setup in step 1 and 2.
-5. Manually checksum table on the slaves.
+5. Manually compare the table on the slaves using something like ``CHECKSUM TABLE``.

 Dealing with Errors and Restarting Runs
 ---------------------------------------

 It is possible for Ghostferry to encounter an error and exit.
 In these scenarios, the target will be left alone and Ghostferry will stop selecting/tailing data from the source database.
-For the time being, there are no support for resuming a run from a previously saved coordinate.
+For the time being, there is no support for resuming a run from a previously saved coordinate.
 See `<https://github.com/Shopify/ghostferry/issues/17>`_.